dlcorporation/openbazaar/README.md

 ```
 ./run.sh
 ```
-Then point your web browser to http://localhost:8888
+OpenBazaar will open in a random port on your default web browser.
+Note that it may take several minutes for OpenBazaar to completely start.

 Read more at the [build instructions wiki](https://github.com/OpenBazaar/OpenBazaar/wiki/Build-Instructions).